Adam Hinshelwood: Post-playing career

-For the 2011–12 season Hinshelwood was appointed assistant manager of non-league club Hastings United His tenure was short lived, and he decided to follow in his family's footsteps by becoming the manager of Sussex County League side, Selsey, replacing former manager Ian Martin.
-However, he left this post in November 2013, to become manager of Worthing.
+For the 2011–12 season Hinshelwood was appointed assistant manager of non-league club Hastings United.
+His tenure was short lived, and he decided to follow in his family's footsteps by becoming the manager of Sussex County League side, Selsey, replacing former manager Ian Martin.
+He would then go on to become a player and assistant manager at Burgess Hill Town F.C. under Ian Chapman.
+He eventually became the manager of Worthing.
 He then left Worthing in 2015 to become a full-time coach at Brighton & Hove Albion.
-Hinshelwood returned to Worthing in 2017 and led them to the Isthmian Premier Division title in the 2021–22 season.
+Hinshelwood returned to Worthing in 2017 and led them to the Isthmian Premier Division title in the 2021–22 season. and the Sussex Senior Challenge Cup in the 2022–23 season.